peteanyaduba/certified-blockchain-developer-corda/what-is-corda.md

 3. However, it can be used to create a blockchain
 4. Corda was introduced by R3 (R3CEV LLC) consortium
 5. It is not a public blockchain
-6. It doesn't have any native currency
+6. It doesn't have any native cryptocurrency
 7. It is an Agreement Based Network
 8. It supports peer-to-peer connection
 9. The platform is JVM-based, written in Kotlin